 Additional Revision Rhinoplasty Info

-Revision cosmetic and/or functional nasal surgery aims to create a better-appearing and better-functioning nose.
-To render your nose more compatible with the other facial features, the changes Dr. Kotler proposes will not make the nose look “unnatural,” or “done.”
-The goal is to create a natural-looking nose that is pleasing and not recognized as having had surgery.
+Revision cosmetic and/or functional nasal surgery aims to create a better appearing and better functioning nose.
+To render your nose more compatible with your other facial features, the changes Dr. Kotler proposes will not make the nose look “unnatural,” or “done.”
+The goal is to create a natural looking nose that is pleasing and not recognized as having had surgery.

-Anesthesia administered by a physician-anesthesiologist specializing in facial procedures.
+Anesthesia is administered by a physician anesthesiologist specializing in facial procedures.
 Under anesthesia, there is no pain and no awareness.
 An intravenous is started and you “drift off” to sleep.

 Approximately 1 hour in the operating room.

-Usually 1 hour in a fully monitored and state-of-the-art recovery room at the surgery center.
+Usually 1 hour in a fully monitored state of the art recovery room at the surgery center.

 Professional care is optional.
 If you choose to recover at home, someone must be with you the first night.
-As with all of our procedures, precise instruction/direction sheets are a “care package” of supplies and medications are provided.
+As with all of our procedures, precise instructions, direction sheets and a “care package” of supplies and medications are provided.